 Customers talk to you through different external and internal channels.
-Use Prism to aggregate conversations from every channel to get actionable insights.
+Use emStream, eMudhra's analytics engine, to aggregate conversations from these channels and mine this data to get actionable insights.

-Collect data from your app data stores like transaction notes, remarks etc; or even customer profile data and Prism which group of customers are having problems.
+Collect data from your app data stores like transaction notes, remarks, etc., or even customer profile data and analyze which group of customers is having problems using emStream.

-Prioritize your customer support emails, act on your customer problems before your customers go social and increase your CSAT level.
+Prioritize your customer support emails and act on your customer problems before your customers go social to increase your CSAT level.

-Collect expert reviews from major blogging platforms like Tumblr, Wordpress etc; and analyse how your brand is getting reviewed by influential people.
+Collect expert reviews from major blogging platforms like Tumblr, Wordpress, etc. and analyze how your brand is getting reviewed by influential people.

-Collect reviews from any review site; and let Prism analyse and tell you which attribute your customer is giving you a 5 star rating (positive sentiment) and which attribute a 1 star rating (negative sentiment).
+Collect reviews from any review site; and let emStream analyze and tell you which attribute is getting a 5 star rating (positive sentiment) and which attribute is getting a 1 star rating (negative sentiment) from your customers.

-The heart of Prism is our language processing capabilities which powers customer intelligence and real time engagement.
+The heart of emStream is our language processing capabilities which powers customer intelligence and real time engagement.
 This gives us ability to understand unstructured text like the way human brain does!

-By overlaying domain ontology on top of the data, Prism automatically categorizes sentiments into features of the product.
-Prism’s NLP framework is fully proprietary.
+By overlaying domain ontology on top of the data, emStream automatically categorizes sentiments into features of the product.emStream's NLP framework is fully proprietary.

 "It is here that I have a bone to pick with John Doe, Speaking at the inauguration of Doe Foundation Hospital in New York last Saturday, he said.."